mindfulness-at-the-computer/mindfulness-at-the-computer/docs/design/theory-and-background.md

 ### Right mindfulness

-There is right mindfulness and wrong mindfulness, right concentration and wrong concentration.
-Wrong mindfulness can be that we are aware of causes of anxiety.
-Wrong concentration may be that we are so caught-up in our work at the computer that we are no longer aware of our body.
+Mindfulness in relationship to working at the computer helps people become aware of their physical and emotional needs so that they will be facilitated in self-care.

 ### Time